MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 ## Open Questions

-### Should we be returning some sort of install source on a browser installed app query?
+### What properties should we be returning for browser installation?

-In the [current iteration of this proposal](#same-domain-installation), the API returns an empty string in the `storePlatform` field when called in a browser installed application.
-We could instead indicate a string value of `Browser`.
-However, this would mean we'd have to cover cases for other install types such as policy PWAs.
-Would it be appropriate to cover this browser case, or perhaps change the
+Currently, we are returning the `attributionId` property as the sole descriptor for browser acquisition.
+Is this enough?
-`storePlatform` field to something more general such as `installSource`?
+What about the inclusion of an install timestamp or install date as present in the Play Install Referrer API, or instead capturing an entire query string in order to give more flexibility on what kind of information is presented in the browser acquisition information?